Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 Digital comfort and reliable technology are critical for success with addiction therapy online, but many individuals still face digital equity barriers.
 Reliable platforms do not assume everyone is tech-savvy.
 Instead, they invest in 24/7 technical support, offer live onboarding sessions, and create simple user guides tailored for those unfamiliar with digital health tools.

-Research confirms that limited internet access and low digital literacy can impede engagement and outcomes8.
-Ask providers about step-by-step tutorials, alternative phone session options, and available device loan programs—these resources bridge gaps for those facing technology stress.
+Research confirms that limited internet access and low digital literacy can impede engagement and outcomes.
+Ask providers about step-by-step tutorials, alternative phone session options, and available device loan programs—these resources bridge gaps for those facing technology stress.8

 Local libraries or community centers can sometimes provide internet or device access when home options are lacking.
 High-quality virtual care teams ensure that addiction therapy online always remains accessible, so technology fears never stand between you and essential support.